2025-05-14

 CI/CD pipelines.
 Air-gapped backups.
 Coffee makers.
 You name it.

-But I want to talk about something different: what I’m not automating.
+But I want to discuss something different: what I’m not automating.

 Why I Hold Back Sometimes